 At one time or another, every OTR truck driver will say, “I don’t make enough money.”
 At Barr-Nunn Transportation, our industry-leading pay is recognized by The National Transportation Institute for the last 15 years.
 To receive Top Pay Carrier designation, a trucking company must qualify in three categories: driver pay, health and retirement benefits, and carrier stability.
 Pay at one, three, five, and ten-year levels, including bonuses, are evaluated.
 Reviews of health and retirement plans and third-party carrier stability are considered.
 Barr-Nunn Transportation is in a select group of carriers offering OTR truck drivers exceptional pay, the highest quality benefit and retirement plans, and long-term carrier stability.

-For more on our top tier pay read Truck Driver Pay: The Barr-Nunn Transportation Way.
+For more on our top-tier pay read Truck Driver Pay: The Barr-Nunn Transportation Way.

 Perfect Operating Area

 Barr-Nunn Transportation operates in three of the five U.S. Regions.
 Our truck drivers run in under 30 states in the Northeast, Southeast, and Midwest.
-Barr-Nunn Transportation truck drivers do not run out West, in New York City, in Canada, or Mexico.
+Barr-Nunn Transportation truck drivers do not run out West, in New York City, in Canada, or in Mexico.
 Managing a three-region OTR truck driving operating area allows us to provide industry-leading truck driver compensation while keeping the average length of haul down.
 Our perfect operating area helps in maintaining a focus on driver safety, providing top-notch customer service, and remaining open and honest communication with truck drivers.

 Average Length of Hall